MattPutnam/MTGWebsite/README.md

 Todos:

 * Support production photos
+* General announcements for current show page
 * Do something for reservations, probably a switch in `main.yaml` that creates a link to our existing system
 * Decouple HTML from Python.
-Goal is to have an engine where all modifications can be done by tweaking htmpl files and adding yaml and custom CSS.
+Goal is to have an engine where all modifications can be done by tweaking htmpl files and adding yaml and custom CSS.  **Update**: complete except for tables.
 * Link people across shows like the G&S website?
 * Add hook to automatically run `make.py`.
-* Get ordered map working so we can further simplify YAML files.